2016 Educational Interiors Showcase

 This August Educational Interiors Showcase issue will promote your school or university projects to decision-makers in the educational facilities market: AS&U subscribers and thousands of additional AS&U readers, viewers of the digital edition of the Educational Interiors Showcase, school and university administrators at top education facility trade shows, and an unlimited audience visiting your project on the industry-leading SchoolDesigns.com.
 See "Who Sees Your Interiors Showcase Project?" for more information about AS&U’s unmatched opportunities for exposure.

-Enter projects completed in the past five years in one of twenty-five interior project categories, from administrative spaces to vocational/industrial-arts areas.
+Enter projects completed in the past five years in one of twenty-six interior project categories, from administrative spaces to vocational/industrial-arts areas.
 The Educational Interiors Showcase is the industry guidebook for administrators planning and designing interior learning environments.
 It’s an investment that pays off.

 Enter your outstanding projects today for your chance to receive national recognition for you, your project and your school or university.